jmersonuo/jmersonuo.github.io/StoryMaps/map-journal-tutotial.md

 3. Click the + to add the PLSS data to the map.
 4. Save and close the map.
 Press Save again.

-Notice that your edits to the map persist when you scroll up and down the map/
+Notice that your edits to the map persist when you scroll up and down the map.

 ## VI.
 Set up "story actions" ##